 Doechii Called Out Trump At The BET Awards & It Needed To Be Said

-When lightning strikes right outside the doors of where dozens of folks with platforms are getting honored, you're damn right it’s their responsibility to use their platform and speak on it.
+When lightning strikes right outside the doors of where dozens of folks with platforms are getting honoured, you're damn right it’s their responsibility to use their platform and speak on it.

 There’s some real widespread burnout among us as the rest of the country often expects Black people to swoop in and save the day when everyone else faces oppression.